 Radon by itself is easily reduced by up to 99% by aeration.
 The unit we use automatically forces the radon to the outside air through a 2″ PVC vent pipe; then the water is re-pressurized with a bottom suction, very quiet submersible pump.
 Minor amounts of radon may be reduced with a GAC (granulated activated carbon) filter, though our preferred method is aeration.

-It is better to get your water tested so that you know what you have.
+It is better to have your water testing done so that you know what you have.
 If there is an elevated level of radon in your water, take it seriously, be safe and get it corrected.
 This problem can be easily reduced.
 Call Alpha Water Systems today for a free review of your water chemistry.
-If you have not tested yet, we will then help you determine what to test to for, the proper testing procedure, and the best system for mitigation should you choose to take corrective action.
+If you have not tested yet, we will then help you determine what to test to for, the proper water testing procedure, and the best system for mitigation should you choose to take corrective action.

 Please Contact Us for more information